Spyguy001/Skyline/deliverables/iteration-03.plan.md

 #### Events

-- We will have a `planning meeting` every Tuesday from 11:30-12pm These are held in BA3200 as well.
-The purpose of this meeting would be to decide on tasks to be completed during the week and assign tickets to individuals

 - We will have a `review meeting` every Tuesday from 11:00 am to 11:30 am in BA3200.
 The purpose of these meetings would be to discuss the completion of the tasks for previous the week as laid out in the planning meeting the week before and/or difficulties encountered in their pursuit.

+- We will have a `planning meeting` every Tuesday from 11:30-12pm These will be held in BA3200 as well.
+The purpose of this meeting would be to decide on tasks to be completed during the week and assign tickets to individuals

-- We will have a `sync' meeting` over Discord every Thursday from 11 pm to 11.30 pm to make sure everyone is on track to complete the tasks discussed in the planning meeting
+- We will have a `sync' meeting` over Discord every Thursday and Sunday from 11 pm to 11.30 pm to make sure everyone is on track to complete the tasks discussed in the planning meeting